nestjs/docs.nestjs.com/content/microservices/redis.md

 #### Overview

-In order to use Redis transporter, a different options object has to be passed to the `createMicroservice()` method.
+To use the Redis transporter, pass the following options object to the `createMicroservice()` method:

 ```typescript
 @@filename(main)